Insurance giving you grief?

 Get organized

 • Keep a detailed log of dates, times, names, and summaries of every interaction with your insurer.
-If you’d like a template for this, we have one for Google Drive here or any spreadsheet software here.
+If you’d like a template for this, there’s one in the folders linked above, or for Google Drive here or in Excel here.

 4.